Skip to main content

 Fix it in your code

-Open PRs to fix instrumentation at the source.
-Or create tickets for engineers to handle on their schedule.
+Enforce policies by opening PRs to fix instrumentation at the source, or create tickets for engineers to handle on their schedule.

 Execute at the edge

-Execute rules at the edge before data leaves your network.
+Enforce policies at the edge before data leaves your network.
 Drop-in replacements for collectors you already run.
-Same config, new capabilities.